Iammogapi Launa

-Iammogapi Launa (born 16 September 1958) is a Papua New Guinean athlete.
+Dame Iammogapi Launa (born 16 September 1958), sometimes known as Iamo Launa, Iammo Launa, or Iammo Gapi Launa, is a Papua New Guinean athlete.
 She competed in the women's heptathlon at the 1984 Summer Olympics and the 1988 Summer Olympics.

-She was the first woman to represent Papua New Guinea at the Olympics.
+The first woman to represent Papua New Guinea at the Olympics, Launa received a damehood in the 2026 New Year Honours for her service to sports.

+In 2026, she was appointed by the Papua New Guinea Olympic Committee (PNGOC) as the Chef de Mission for Team PNG to the Dakar 2026 Youth Olympic Games in Senegal.